hyperbudget/hyperbudget-backend/README.md

 Users can import transactions from their bank accounts (currently only in `CSV` format; there are plans to improve this in the future).

 Users can then configure transaction categories in `config.json` (**subject to change**).
 This makes certain transations appear differently in the user's statements.
-Transactions can also be moved forward or backwards from their original time (more or that later)
+Transactions can also be moved forward or backwards from their original time.

+See the [wiki](https://github.com/errietta/hyperbudget/wiki/Categories) for information on how this works.

 **SUBJECT TO CHANGE**